-If you want to work as a developer, you need to learn more than the coding languages you choose to specialize in.
+If you want to work as a programmer, you need to learn more than the coding languages you choose to specialize in.
 There are dozens of important industry tools you need to understand how to use.

 45. Django Girls Introduction to the Command-Line Interface

 Django Girls is an org that puts together free one-day coding workshops on Python and Django.
-Their free command line tutorial can get you up and running with command line on Windows, OS X, and Linux, plus there’s an accompanying YouTube video for the lesson.
+Their free command line tutorial can get you up and running with command line on Windows, OS X, and Linux, plus there’s an accompanying YouTube video tutorials for the lesson.